-To start with — FinTech is not a new thing.
+The first step in understanding FinTech is to understand that FinTech is not a new thing.
 In some form or another, financial companies have always used technology to conduct their business.
-What has changed, however, due to technological innovation, is that the financial sector is no longer a “banks only” playground.
-Instead, it is undergoing significant change and disruption caused by new players — startups, new technologies and new business models.
+What has changed, however, (due to technological innovation) is that the financial sector is no longer a “banks only” playground.
+Instead, it is undergoing significant change and disruption caused by new players — startups, new technologies, and new business models.

-Having worked in FinTech both with startups and banks, we’ve put together a beginner’s guide to the world of FinTech.
-As with every guide, it is definitely not conclusive, nor is the categorisation absolute, but it does give you a good overview of what’s happening, and why it matters so much that everyone is talking about it.
+Having worked in FinTech with both startups and banks, we’ve put together a beginner’s guide to understanding FinTech.
+As with every guide, it is definitely not conclusive, nor is the categorisation absolute, but it does give you a good overview of what’s happening, why FinTech matters so much that everyone is talking about it, and why understanding FinTech is important.

-Core FinTechs provide financial services or products (rather than simply engaging in providing technology solutions) to end-users.
+Understanding FinTech properly starts with defining exactly what ‘FinTech’ is.
+FinTechs provide financial services or products (rather than simply engaging in providing technology solutions) to end-users.
 Thus they are product-focused and typically operate B2C business models.
-They are “old” in the sense that the products and services core FinTech companies provide have been around for decades, if not centuries, but recent developments in technology have opened this frontier to new players and models.
+They are “old” in the sense that the products and services FinTech companies provide have been around for decades (if not centuries), but recent developments in technology have opened this frontier to new players and models.

 There was a time not so long ago when banks and credit card companies ruled the world of payments.
-As more people, however, are paying for more things on mobile devices, and online shopping has gone up, companies like Stripe, Klarna and Transferwise are all lining up to challenge old-school, incumbent payment providers by offering to meet customer demand for faster, cheaper, and easier-to-use services.
-The amount of customers they have has proven that they are obviously succeeding in it, too.
+However, today we pay for more things on mobile devices, people are more open to the idea of online banking, and accept that it is safe.
+The general public are ready to start really understanding FinTechs, the plus-points they offer and start using them in their daily lives – and at the same time, companies like Stripe, Klarna and Wise are all lining up to challenge the ‘old-school’ payment providers.
+They claim to meet customer demand for faster, cheaper, and easier-to-use services, and the amount of customers they have has proven that they are obviously succeeding in it, too.

-In addition to innovations in payments, new players such as N26, Revolut and Monese have changed the fundamental understanding of how our daily banking should work.
-By offering the possibility to open a mobile UK account without a UK address or credit history, make free international money transfers, and spend money abroad without exchange rate fees, they have made services that did not offer any flexibility in the past obsolete.
+In addition to innovations in payments, understanding FinTech means comprehending just how much new players such as N26, Revolut and Monese have changed how daily banking activities should work, at a fundamental level.
+By making it possible to open a mobile UK account without a UK address or credit history, make free international money transfers, and spend money abroad without exchange rate fees, they have made services that did not offer any flexibility in the past obsolete.

-The lending business of banks is facing unprecedented competition by peer-to-peer lending platforms that aim to change the lending and investment landscape.
+No guide to understanding FinTech would be complete without talking about lending, investing, and trading though.
+The lending business of banks is facing unprecedented competition from peer-to-peer lending platforms that aim to change the lending and investment landscape.
 The model’s success lies in its ability to connect borrowers with investors through online marketplaces.
-These platforms often provide access to credit for people with little or no credit history, opening up possibilities and contributing to community wellbeing, as does Kreditech.
+These platforms often provide access to credit for people with little or no credit history, opening up possibilities, and contributing to community wellbeing.

 InvesTech (Capital Markets and Investing & Trading)

-InvesTech was created so investors would not have to deal with large financial institutions in order to access trading platforms, relevant and timely financial information, or charting software, but could do it in a more flexible and customised way.
-Whether it’s financial news and information, trading platforms and investing solutions, or social trading and investing, platforms like ScalableCapital and Betterment offer safe, cheap, and easy-to use ways for investors to control their money and how it’s being handled.
+InvesTech was created so investors would not have to deal with large financial institutions in order to access trading platforms, relevant and timely financial information, or charting software – and let them do it in a more flexible and customised way.
+Whether it’s financial news and information, trading platforms and investing solutions, or social trading and investing, platforms like ScalableCapital and Betterment offer safe, cheap, and easy-to-use ways for investors to control their money, and how it’s being handled.

-Put simply, PropTech refers to businesses using technology to change and improve the way we buy, rent, sell, design, construct and manage residential and commercial property.
-While it used to be only rent or mortgage, now thanks to companies like Wayhome or Point, you can sell small fractions of the equity in your home to investors, and you do not have to just keep living there, but live there as if it were your own home.
+Since the name isn’t quite so clear as ‘InsurTech’ or ‘InvesTech’ here, we’re going to take a detour into ‘understanding FinTech vocabulary’ for a second.
+Put simply, ‘PropTech’ refers to businesses using technology to change and improve the way we buy, rent, sell, design, construct and manage residential and commercial property.
+Previously limited to renting or mortgages, now thanks to companies like Wayhome or Point, you can sell small fractions of the equity in your home to investors, and you do not have to just keep living there, but live there as if it were your own home.
 Meaning, you can re-decorate and design your house the way you want.

 Financing & Funding